mortolian/mortolian/README.md

 Some things I am working on:

-- [gideon.dev](https://gideon.dev) - I completed the refactoring of my portfolio but just like me it will continue to evolve.
-I hope you take a moment to visit it.
-The project is built using React.js and Next.js.
-I still have a bunch of things I wan to improve and do with it.

 - [Shortento.com](https://shortento.com) - is a new MVP project I am starting with.
 The site is a service that will allow you to create permanent links to digital resources.
 The concept is very simple and I hope to differentiate it well and build something that everyone will understand the value of.
 I am not sure that this is the best name for the service, but hopefully some feedback will help me with something better.

 - [Test53.com](https://test53.com) - I am redeveloping Test53 at the moment.
 This is a passion project and I spend my free time on it.
 I hope yo get this project to a point where I can get more support for it and maybe some more people to asssit building the best DNS diagnostic and security tool on the web.